olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_18.md

  - The first five hexadecimal digits encode the distance in meters as a five-digit hexadecimal number
  - The last hexadecimal digit encodes the direction to dig: 0 means R, 1 means D, 2 means L, and 3 means U.

-This changes increases the size of the polygon by a large amount.
+This change increases the size of the polygon by a large amount.
 Thankfully, the time complexity of my solution to part 1 is `O(N)`, where N is the number of instructions.
 Therefore, the same solution can be reused for part 2 with the same time complexity.

 ## Improvements